Database Advisor performance recommendations for single and pooled databases

 Azure SQL Database learns and adapts with your application.
 For single and pooled databases, SQL Database has a number of database advisors that provide customized recommendations that enable you to maximize the performance of your SQL databases.
-Your performance is continuously assessed by analyzing your SQL Database usage history.
-The recommendations that are provided are based on a database unique workload pattern and help improve its performance.
+SQL Database continuously assesses and analyzes the usage history of your SQL databases.
+The recommendations that are provided are based on database-unique workload patterns and help improve performance.